-On a map, the Indo-Pacific immediately unites the powerful nations and economies that are influencing a large portion of the world's economic and security system.
+On map, the Indo-Pacific immediately unites the powerful nations and economies that are influencing a large portion of the world's economic and security system.
 It is a hotly debated idea that involves the dominant nations of North Asia, Japan, and China, as well as the Pacific superpower, the United States and India's expanding strategic and economic influence.
 The Indian Ocean remains the main theatre of interest for the states.
-Australia has the largest coastline with the Indian ocean and emphasizes on its significance of through white papers.
-The defence white paper of 2000 emphasizes maritime strategy, which focus on managing air and sea accesses to their continent and gives Australian forces freedom of action.
+Australia has the largest coastline with the Indian ocean and emphasizes on its significance through white papers.
+The Defence White Paper of 2000 emphasizes maritime strategy, which would focus on managing air and sea accesses to their continent and gives Australian forces freedom of action.
 It also emphasizes self-reliance in force structure.

-The 2009 defense white paper used the term sea control for military strategy of Australia for primary operational environment areas within the region such as southeast Asia, Indian and Pacific Ocean etc. India and Indonesia remain the main partners for trade, maritime interest, maritime cooperation and global security order.
+The 2009 Defense White Paper used the term sea control for military strategy of Australia for primary operational environment areas within the region such as Southeast Asia, Indian and Pacific Ocean etc. India and Indonesia remain the main partners for trade, maritime interest, maritime cooperation and global security order.
 It also emphasis on the open and secure Indian ocean, and Chinese economic growth, military modernization, maritime piracy, and improvement of Australian offshore maritime warfare and anti-submarine warfare capabilities (Defence White Paper, 2013).

-To address new security threats and challenges, the 2016 defence white paper places a strong emphasis on secured maritime defense, ruled-based order open sea lanes of communication, and regional collaboration in the region as by 2050 half of global output passed through it, and Australian national security is dependent on it.
+To address new security threats and challenges, the 2016 Defence White Paper places a strong emphasis on secured maritime defense, ruled-based order, regional collaboration in the region.
+As by 2050 half of global output passed through it, and Australian national security is dependent on it.
 The Indian Ocean region will face competition between major powers and become a key maritime space in upcoming years and India will be the key partner for regional stability within that area.
 Fostering international cooperation with South Pacific and Southeast Asian nations. defense cooperation with Pacific Island states, the US, France, New Zealand, Japan, Timor-Leste, PNG, and maritime Southeast Asia (Department of Defence, 2016).

-The 2021 defence white paper defines securing the maritime environment and denying opponent attacks, securing vital sea lines of communication as well as adversary forces, access to forward operating bases, and their ability to strike Australia's mainland.
+The 2021 Defence White Paper focused on securing the maritime environment and denying opponent attacks, securing vital sea lines of communication as well as adversary forces, access to forward operating bases, and their ability to strike Australia's mainland.

-In addition to it, three main strategic goals for defense planning update 2020 are as follows: The ability to actively and adamantly argue for regional stability, security, and sovereignty which will help to shape Australia's strategic environment.
+In addition, three main strategic goals for Defense planning update 2020 are as follows: The ability to actively and adamantly argue for regional stability, security, and sovereignty which will help to shape Australia's strategic environment.
 Discouragement of coercive and gray zone activities of enemies, avoiding conventional confrontation that affects its regional resilience.
 In addition to that, supporting the US and other allies by using credible military force in response, and being ready to engage in a war of high intensity if necessary.
-The immediate region of Australia is described as "ranging from the north-eastern Indian Ocean, through maritime and mainland Southeast Asia to Papua New Guinea and the Southwest Pacific" (2020 Defence Strategic Update, 2020).
+The immediate region of Australia is described as "ranging from the north-eastern Indian Ocean, through maritime and mainland Southeast Asia to Papua New Guinea and the Southwest Pacific " (2020 Defence Strategic Update, 2020).